 [35:29] Surely, those who recite God’s scripture (yatluuna kitaaba allahi), and observe the Contact Prayer (al-salata), and spend of what we have provided them (wa-anfaquu mimmaa razaqnaahum) secretly and openly, hope for a commerce that have no loss.

 [36:47] When it is said to them, “Spend what God has provided you (anfiquu mimmaa razaqumu allahi.”
-Those who disbelieve has said to those who believe, “Shall we feed those whom God could feed, if He so willed?
+Those who disbelieved has said to those who believed, “Shall we feed those whom God could feed, if He so willed?
 You are none but obviously the misguided ones.”

 [42:38] And those who respond to their Lord, and observe the Contact Prayer (al-salata), and their affairs are conducted by consultation among themselves, and of what we have provided them they spend (wa-mimmaa razaqnaahum yunfiquuna).

 [47:38] Here you are – who are invited to spend in the cause of God (haaulaa-i tud`awna litunfiquu fee sabeelillahi) while among you there are those who turn stingy, and whoever turns stingy, then he only turns stingy on himself.
 And God is the Richest, while you are the needy.
 And if you turn away, He will replace with a people other than you, then they will not be like you.